Venezuelan coups d'état: April 2002 coup d'état

-A general civic strike lasting more than 3 days, called by union and business organizations opposed to the Government, was carried out throughout the country, in response to the deteriorating economic situation in the country; in which there were international reserves of 10 billion dollars, a cut in public spending by 22% and a devaluation of the currency by 20%, plus the removal of the President of the state oil company PDVSA by Hugo Chávez and the a call by Pedro Luis Soto, Colonel of Aviation, to the Armed Forces to "save democracy that is being threatened by Hugo Chávez"; were the antecedents prior to the coup d'état.
-Similarly, the savage repression by state security forces of a peaceful gathering of nearly 1 million people in the Chuao de Caracas urbanization served as a trigger, as well as the arbitrary imprisonment of some military and civilian leaders who issued a speech before these citizens who were demonstrating, at the same time that then President Chávez fired more than 16,000 workers from the state oil company PDVSA through a national media network.
+A general civic strike lasting more than three days, called by union and business organizations opposed to the government, was carried out throughout the country, in response to the deteriorating economic situation; in which there were international reserves of 10 billion dollars, a 22% cut in public spending and a 20% devaluation of the currency, plus the removal of the President of the state oil company PDVSA by Hugo Chávez and a call by Pedro Luis Soto, Colonel of Aviation, to the Armed Forces to "save democracy that is being threatened by Hugo Chávez"; were the antecedents prior to the coup d'état.
+Similarly, the savage repression by state security forces of a peaceful gathering of nearly a million people in the Chuao de Caracas urbanization served as a trigger, as well as the arbitrary imprisonment of some military and civilian leaders who made a speech before these citizens who were demonstrating, at the same time that then President Chávez fired more than 16,000 workers from the state oil company PDVSA through a national media network.

-Trade union and business organizations call for a mass rally for April 11, 2002.
-This rally turned into a march that traveled the 11 kilometers that separated the site of the call and the Presidential Palace.
-In the afternoon, once near the seat of government, clashes broke out between members of the Caracas Metropolitan Police, who were guarding the opposition march, and supporters of the President.
-Leaving a balance of 19 dead.
-The Government immediately accused the opposition of having taken the march without permission to the Miraflores Palace where there were supporters of the ruling party supporting the Government.
-While on the other hand those who led the opposition march accused the government of having planned the violent actions.
+Trade union and business organizations call for a mass rally for 11 April 2002.
+This rally turned into a march that traveled 11 kilometers from the site of the call to the presidential palace.
+In the afternoon, clashes broke out near the seat of government between members of the Caracas Metropolitan Police, who were guarding the opposition march, and supporters of the president, leaving 19 dead.
+The government immediately accused the opposition of having marched without permission to the Miraflores Palace where there were supporters of the ruling party supporting the Government.
+On the other hand those who led the opposition march accused the government of having planned the violence.